knetikmedia/knetikcloud-csharp-net20-client/docs/StoreSubscriptionsApi.md

 <a name="updatesubscriptiontemplate"></a>
 # **UpdateSubscriptionTemplate**
-> ModelSubscriptionTemplateResource UpdateSubscriptionTemplate (string id, ModelSubscriptionTemplateResource subscriptionTemplateResource)
+> SubscriptionTemplateResource UpdateSubscriptionTemplate (string id, SubscriptionTemplateResource subscriptionTemplateResource)

 Update a subscription template